Christian Convery

-Christian Convery (born November 10, 2009) is a Canadian and American teen actor.
-He is best known for his leading role as Gus in the Netflix series Sweet Tooth (2021–2024) and his performance in the comedy horror films Cocaine Bear (2023) and The Monkey (2025).
+Christian Convery (born November 10, 2009) is an American and Canadian teen actor.
+He is best known for his leading role as Gus in the Netflix series Sweet Tooth (2021–2024) and his performances in the comedy horror films Cocaine Bear (2023) and The Monkey (2025).
+He won an Emmy Award for his performance in the final season of Sweet Tooth.
+He also appeared as young Victor Frankenstein in Guillermo del Toro's film Frankenstein, earning a nomination for a SAG Award.

 Early life

-Convery was born in Los Angeles, California, on November 10, 2009.
-His family subsequently moved to Vancouver, British Columbia.
+Convery was born on November 10, 2009, in Los Angeles, California.
 Convery holds dual citizenship in Canada and the United States.
-His cousin is actor Christopher Convery.

 Career

 Convery made his acting debut in 2016, at age six, portraying Conner in Marita Grabiak's romantic comedy Hearts of Spring.
 That same year, he appeared in episodes of the television series Supernatural and Van Helsing, followed by roles in Legion and Lucifer in 2017.
 His first leading role came in the 2016 Hallmark Entertainment television film My Christmas Dream, where he portrayed Cooper Stone alongside Danica McKellar and David Haydn-Jones.